xieyuheng/inner/persons/kent-dybvig/1995-compiler-construction-using-scheme.md

     (((local f) 4) 5)))
 ```

+> Assignment is not part of the intermediate language, since variable
+> assignment cannot be directly supported using the chosen run-time
+> model.

+> Assembly code can be generated from intermediate programs in one
+> pass.
+Code is generated bottom-up with the invariant that the result
+> of evaluating a subexpression is left in the accumulator `ac0`.
+> Arguments to primitives are stored in temporary locations on the
+> stack, and code for primitives is generated inline.
+The code
+> generated for primitives is unsafe, i.e., no type checking is
+> performed.

+> Offsets for `free` and `bound` references are provided.
+Computing
+> frame offsets for local references requires a lexical environment to
+> be passed downwards.
+The environment maps local variable names to
+> frame offsets.
+The environment is necessary since temporary
+> locations used for primitive and procedure applications can be
+> interspersed with local bindings.

+> After code generation, the resulting assembly code is assembled
+> using the system assembler `as` and linked against a C and assembly
+> code stub using `ld`.
+The C stub obtains memory from the operating
+> system for the stack and heap.
+The assembly code stub initializes
+> the registers and places a return address back to C at the base of
+> the stack.
+Upon return to C, the value left in the accumulator `ac0`
+> is printed by a simple C-coded printer.

 ## 2.3 Compiling to Intermediate Code

 > The front-end of the compiler consists conceptually of three parts: